 Right on cue, the crowd herds us into the path of one on the market’s periphery, our eyes drawn to the Welsh Oaty Cake.
-It’s neither a Welsh Cake nor an oatcake, but Eleanor buys one.
-It turns out to be solidified porridge dipped into the cheapest, claggiest advent calendar chocolate possible.
+It turns out to be neither a Welsh Cake nor an oatcake, rather solidified porridge dipped into the claggiest of advent calendar chocolate.

 ‘Yeah,’ she replies, ‘I think I’ll save the rest for an emergency.’

 A little more patience would have yielded results.
-An artisan baker has brought along a tapestry of sweet treats which would grace the Queen’s table.
+An artisan baker has brought along a tapestry of sweet treats which would take centre stage on the Queen’s dining table.
 As much as we’d like to take home the tractor wheel-sized egg custard, we plump for its smaller Portuguese egg tart cousin, making amends for the oaty cake misstep.

 ‘That’s proper lovely, El.’
-I say, mopping up the crumbs back at the bus station.
+I say, hoovering up the crumbs from my shirt back at the bus station.

 ‘Yeah.
 There’s no way I’m saving this one.’

 The legend on the side of the #2 says M&H Coaches is celebrating 100 years of the route connecting Mold to Ruthin.
-Having been in business since 1984, M&H are only the service’s latest custodians, but a century is worth acknowledging in anybody’s book.
-My Nana Meg was lucky enough to reach her 100th birthday, and I’m sure you can imagine her excitement when she received her telegram from the Queen.
+Having been in business since 1984, M&H is only the service’s latest custodians, but a century is worth acknowledging in anybody’s book.
+My Nana Meg was durable enough to reach her 100th birthday, and I’m sure you can imagine her excitement when she received her telegram from the Queen.
 Joy turned to contempt in record time when she realised it was from Iain Duncan Smith, and spent the rest of her big day getting razzed on brandy.

 ‘Iain Duncan Smith?’ she said, before revving up her favourite swearword for the then-Secretary of State for Work and Pensions.
 ‘Shithouse.’

-She didn’t make it to 101, and I’m sure IDS has a lot to do with it.
+She didn’t make it to 101, and I’m sure IDS had a lot to do with it.

 ‘The X1 will be in soon,’ the driver says.
 ‘Are you sure you don’t mind going the long way around?’